JoelMichaelRutter/wax_crate_MS5/README.md

 </details>

-Before looking at the data schema, I had a think about the overall structure of the Django application I intended to build and the functionality that should be contained within each app.
-I created a mind map to get my ideas out of paper.
+Before looking at the data schema, I considered the overall structure of the Django application I intended to build and the functionality that should be contained within each app.
+I created a mind map to get my ideas out on paper.

 <details>
 <summary><b>Django Application Structure</b></summary>